Accenture/mercury/guides/CHAPTER-1.md

 ## Building the platform libraries

 The first step is to build Mercury libraries from source.
-To simplify the process, you may publish the libraries in your enterprise artifactory.
+To simplify the process, you may publish the libraries to your enterprise artifactory.

 ```shell
 mkdir sandbox